 - cochlear implant, programming and therapy

 - counseling for families regarding adjustment to hearing aids and cochlear implants

 - specialized programs for children diagnosed with central auditory processing disorder or auditory neuropathy spectrum disorder

 - working with a child’s school and teacher to ensure proper classroom equipment and modifications are in place

 We look forward to forming close relationships with our patients and monitoring their progress over time.

 Teresa Tracy, AuD

 - names and dosage of all medications, including over-the-counter medication, your child is currently taking

 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 Hearing loss and auditory disorders can cause delays in a child’s speech, language, and cognitive development, so early identification and management of auditory problems and hearing loss in children is important.
-Our audiologists at Nemours Children’s Clinic, Orlando are specially trained to evaluate children from birth to age 18 with hearing, balance, and other ear-related problems.
+Our audiologists at Nemours Children’s Specialty Care, Orlando are specially trained to evaluate children from birth to age 18 with hearing, balance, and other ear-related problems.
 Our family-centered focus means our audiologists respect the uniqueness of your child, your family, and your culture.